 It has come to the attention of the Diocese of St. Petersburg that parishioners have been receiving text messages, emails or direct messages asking for gift cards from people pretending to be our priests or sisters or even Bishop Parkes.
 Our priests, religious and staff do not contact individuals via text message or social media to ask for cash, gift cards or personal information.
 Also, we have become aware that at least one person was contacted by someone using Facebook Messenger pretending to be Bishop Gregory Parkes.
 Bishop Parkes does not contact individuals on social media using Facebook Messenger or direct messaging.
 Please report any suspicious activity to Facebook, Instagram or other platforms and do not respond.

+Please be aware that some people are targeted because they work or volunteer in the Church and their phone numbers are listed on parish websites, bulletins or other online content.
 Do not reply to such text, email or social media messages and call your parish, school or the Diocese to verify its legitimacy if it appears suspicious.